Code-Dev23/Duels/README.md

 # Duels
-Simple duel plugin with kit system and multiple arena support.
+Simple duel plugin with kit system and multiple arena support. (to finish)